nomic-squad/Nomic/Nomic2.md

 **213.** If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.

 This rule takes precedence over every other rule determining the winner.

+## Player Created Rules

+### Mutable Rules

+**301.** Players shall alternate in clockwise order, taking one whole turn apiece.
+A player designated to propose a rule must do so within 48 hours of the previous voting phase ending.
+If said player fails to propose a rule within 48 hours, the player who would otherwise propose the next rule may propose a new rule.
+No part of the game which involves voting may be passed or skipped.
+All players begin with zero points.

+In mail and computer games, players shall alternate in alphabetical order by surname.

+**302.** \[In progress]